Costopoulos/Costopoulos/README.md

 ### Hi there 👋 I’m Constantinos!

 - 🏢 Co-Founder of Overpath, a startup that was forged after winning the <a href="https://www.cassini.eu/hackathons/winners-May-2022" target="_blank">3rd EU CASSINI Hackathon</a> on April, 2022.
-- 👀 I’m interested in Software, Cloud, Aerospace Engineering, Control Theory & Robotics, Computer Vision and Business
+- 👀 I’m interested in Software, Control & Game Theory, DeFi and Business.
 - 🌱 Building an AI-therapy assistant full time as CPO & Software Lead in Cephalgo, FR.
 - 🤓 I’m currently on my way to obtaining N2 (C1+ equivalent) in Japanese and learning Spanish too.
 - 📫 How to reach me: costopoulos.constantinos@gmail.com